 Blood tests.
 During one of your first visits, your doctor or midwife will identify your blood type and Rh (rhesus) factor, screen for anemia, check for immunity to rubella (German measles), and test for hepatitis B, syphilis, and HIV and other STDs.

 Depending on racial, ethnic, or family background, you may be offered tests and genetic counseling to assess risks for diseases such as Tay-Sachs, cystic fibrosis, and sickle cell anemia (if these weren't done at a preconception visit).
-Tests for exposure to diseases such as toxoplasmosis and varicella (the virus that causes chickenpox) may also be done with saliva.
+Testing for some of these diseases can also be done with saliva.

 You might be tested for exposure to diseases such as toxoplasmosis and varicella (the virus that causes chickenpox.
 Your health care provider may also want to check your levels of hCG, a hormone secreted by the placenta, and progesterone, a hormone that helps maintain the pregnancy.

 Urine tests.
 You will also be asked early on for a urine sample so that your doctor or midwife can look for signs of kidney infection and, if necessary, can confirm your pregnancy by measuring the hCG level.
 (A blood hCG test to confirm pregnancy may be used instead.)
 Urine samples will be collected regularly to spot glucose (a sign of diabetes) and protein, which could show preeclampsia, a pregnancy-induced disease marked by high blood pressure.